 Carnoisseur have a full range of Autec Alloy Wheels.
 To view the Autec Alloy Wheels we offer simply make your selection below.
-You can purchase Autec Alloy Wheels on-line or through our network of Carnoisseur Outlets.
+You can purchase Autec Alloy Wheels on-line or through our network of Carnoisseur Fitting Centres.

 To find out more about Alloy Wheels click here to view our Carnoisseur Alloy Wheels Guide.

 Alloy wheels are wheels for cars and vans that are designed to provide additional strength, weight savings and a much improved look for your vehicle.
 They are normally made from an alloy of aluminium mixed with other elements in order to achieve optimum strength and durability.

 Steel wheels tend to be made of (you’ve guessed it!) steel, whereas alloy wheels are usually made from an alloy of aluminium and other elements.
 Alloy wheels therefore tend to be lighter and stronger.
 The material that alloy wheels are made of also allows for a greater range of designs that not only look great, but often allow greater air flow to the brakes and improved dissipation of heat, which improves braking performance.